fedevaltrui/webhook-transformation-hub/docs/api/endpoints.md

   - `401` when the API key is missing/invalid
   - `403` when the key lacks `Admin`
   - `404` when the ingest does not belong to the workspace

+## DeliveryStatus
+- `Pending`: awaiting attempt; may have `nextAttemptAtUtc` scheduled.
+- `InProgress`: currently being delivered by the worker.
+- `Success`: delivery completed with a 2xx response.
+- `Failed`: delivery exhausted retries or hit the max attempts.

 ## GET /health
 - **Auth**: none